 If you are pleased with your experiences at Center Stage Dance Studio, we would be extremely grateful for positive comments posted to any social media, i.e. Facebook, Google reviews, etc.

 Please do not try to peek into class from the hallway, as it is distracting to students AND the instructors!

 Only students enrolled and paying for a class can participate in a class.
 Please do not let siblings, friends, etc. go in the dance room unless it is their scheduled class.

 Extra people in the dance classroom is distracting and takes class time and teacher attention away from those students who are paying for the class.
 Therefore, parents will only be allowed to watch class during the scheduled Parent Visitation days.

 The simple leotard and tights make it possible for the instructor to see the dancer’s body so they can make the proper corrections.
 Young dancers are sometimes distracted by their own dance wear.
 Large skirts and/or tutus become the dancer’s focus instead of the instructor.
 Learning to dance and work together as a team can be more easily achieved by removing the distraction of different dancewear.
 Instructors are able to choreograph dances more easily when the dancers are dressed the same.
 Therefore, please adhere to the following dress code:

-Girls – Light pink footed or convertible tights (not footless), a solid color leotard (NO attached skirt), and pink leather ballet shoes.
-Ballet skirts (no tutus) for Ballet III and IV only.
+Ballet Girls – Light pink footed or convertible tights (not footless), a solid color leotard, and pink leather ballet shoes.
+Ballet skirts (no tutus) may be worn over leotards.
 Hair must be worn in a bun, without bangs.
 Hair that is too short for a bun should be pulled securely away from the face.
 Panties are NOT worn underneath the tights at any age (the tights take the place of panties).
 Jewelry should be minimal.